BECKER LAB

 Picture

-Caroline is a PhD student in Ecology & Evolutionary Biology.
-She received her BSA as a Polymathic Scholar in Biology from the University of Texas in Austin.
-Caroline is part of Verena, where she is working to develop an atlas of the bat immune system and to develop trait-based predictive models to identify novel reservoir hosts of zoonotic pathogens.
-Her PhD research focuses on integrating within-host data into diverse predictive models of bat- and bird-borne viral spillover risk.
+Caroline is a PhD candidate in Ecology & Evolutionary Biology.
+She received her BSA in Biology and BA in Plan II from the University of Texas at Austin.
+She uses trait-based predictive models to characterize novel hosts of zoonotic pathogens.
+Her doctoral research focuses on integrating within-host data into machine learning models, with the goal of guiding viral surveillance and wildlife conservation.

 Picture